avansinformatica/nosql-ivt2-examples/mongo-webshop/README.md

 # MongoDB / Mongoose webshop backend

 An example of a backend for a webshop with MongoDB and Mongoose.
+Use this example as inspiration and reference.
+Note however that more tests should be written to fully cover the backend!

 ### Installing